o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-r, --repos`**

   Outputs a list of the repos that are registered in the `o3de_manifest.json` file.
-Ignores repos.

 - **`-rs, --restricted`**